Waterwood-network/whitepaper/docs/waterwood-smart-contracts.md

 These functions are not used anywhere in the contract and are only there to provide a quick form of data aggregation.
 We do not use these functions in the Waterwood Framework.

 Additionally `ABIEncoderV2` was still in experimental mode so we did not use it and instead simply return multiple values.
-Due to the limited number of memory variables in Ethereum this data aggregation had to be split into two seprate functions.
+Due to the limited number of memory variables in Bsc this data aggregation had to be split into two seprate functions.

 ## Additional Security Considerations (ConsenSys)

 Here we'll go through a quick checklist of Best Security Practices, known attacks and various steps we took to ensure the contract is secure.
-Be sure to follow along: [Ethereum Smart Contract Security Best Practices
+Be sure to follow along: [Smart Contract Security Best Practices
 ](https://consensys.github.io/smart-contract-best-practices/)

 ### General Philosophy